iluvjava/Maths/Notebook 2.0 obsidian/AMATH 584 Numerical Linear Algebra/Matrix Theory/Woodburry's Formula.md

 ---
 ### **Proofs**

-Use the matrix Sum identity from the [[Useful Matrix Identities]] to prove this.
+Use the matrix sum identity from the [[Useful Matrix Identities]] to prove this.
 It will take a while but it should be the right approach to it.

 ---